soi-amwg/soi-amwg.github.io/README.md

 # Automated Monitoring Working Group formation

-A summary of the "asynchronous discussion"
+A summary of the "asynchronous discussion" with proposals for purpose, scope, activities, products, recruitment and leadership of the working group.

 ## Purpose and scope